COMP SCI 2103 - Algorithm Design & Data Structures

 - Assessment must maintain academic standards.

-Assessment Related RequirementsStudents must achieve an overall passing mark and least 40% in the prac exam.
+Assessment Related RequirementsStudents must achieve an overall passing mark and least 40% in the main exam.

 Grades for your performance in this course will be awarded in accordance with the following scheme: